Real Recipes From Real Home Cooks ®

 Cabot, AR

 Berries just came back into season here a few days ago.
-Seems like local berries always taste sweeter than the ones that are shipped in from out of state.
-For several years I looked for one Strawberry Shortcake recipe that would suit me.
+It seems like local berries always taste sweeter than those shipped in from out of state.
+For several years, I looked for one strawberry shortcake recipe that would suit me.
 I finally gave up and modified several different recipes into one.
-This is what I finally settled on.
-I hope you enjoy them as much as we do.
+This is what I settled on.
+I hope you enjoy it as much as we do.

 Blue Ribbon Recipe